 About the IFI’s St. Patrick’s Day Collection

 For centuries Saint Patrick, the patron saint of Ireland, has been revered as the founder of Christianity in Ireland.
-Today, his feast day on March 17th is a day inextricably associated with national identity as Ireland and Irishness are celebrated throughout the world in a colourful slate of cultural and religious events.
+Today, his feast day on 17 March is a day inextricably associated with national identity as Ireland and Irishness are celebrated throughout the world in a colorful slate of cultural and religious events.

 The IFI is delighted to present this archive collection for, as the narrator tells us in Saint Patrick’s Country (1935), “though Patrick died more than 1600 years ago, his memory is still fresh in Irish hearts.”

-The video below is published with thanks to the Irish Film Institute (IFI), who IrishCentral have partnered up with throughout 2021 to bring you a taste of what their remarkable collection entails.
+The video below is published with thanks to the Irish Film Institute (IFI), which IrishCentral has partnered up with to bring you a taste of what their remarkable collection entails.
 You can find all IrishCentral articles and videos from the IFI here.

 To watch more historic Irish footage, visit the IFI Player, the Irish Film Institute’s virtual viewing room that provides audiences around the globe free, instant access to Irish heritage preserved in the IFI Irish Film Archive.
 Irish Culture from the last century is reflected through documentaries, animation, adverts, amateur footage, feature films, and much more.
 You can also download the IFI Player Apps for free on iPhone, Android, Apple TV, Amazon Fire TV, and Roku.